Cray-HPE/docs-csm/operations/multi-tenancy/Overview.md

 The Slurm operator can be used to deploy the Slurm workload manager within a tenant.
 See [Slurm Operator](SlurmOperator.md) for details.

+### Vault integration

+The `tapms` operator can create a Cray Vault transit engine for the tenant.
+Creating a transit engine is accomplished by enabling the feature in the `Tenant` custom resource, which is managed and reconciled by `tapms`.
+See the [Vault Overview](Vault.md) for details.

 ## Getting started